rpeden/jquery-ancestor/README.md

 jquery-ancestor
 ===============

-A jQuery plugin for shitty developers who have never heard of id attributes.
+A jQuery plugin for shitty web developers who have never heard of id attributes.